LauraMarieRoss/UFOs/README.md

 ## Resources

 <b>Data Sources:</b><br>
-- data.js, a JavaScript object supplied as a learning tool for the exercise<br>
+- <a href="https://github.com/LauraMarieRoss/UFOs/blob/main/static/js/data.js">data.js</a>, a JavaScript object supplied as a learning tool for the exercise<br>

 <b>Components:</b><br>
 - JavaScript for parsing the data and creating functions to display and filter the data.<br>